mesosphere/dcos-docs-site/pages/docs/1.10/installing/cloud/digitalocean/index.md

 ---
+layout: layout.pug
-post_title: Running DC/OS on DigitalOcean
+title: Running DC/OS on DigitalOcean
-nav_title: DigitalOcean
+navigationTitle: DigitalOcean
-menu_order: 2
+menuWeight: 2
 ---

 You can create a DC/OS cluster on DigitalOcean using Terraform.